ChinJY/Project-OpaNoid/Software/Software setup.md

     -   Change path in line "" to that of control text file

     -   Run Movement program to play the motions recorded on kinect

+-   ROS package

+    -   Copy the "project_opanoid" folder into the source folder of your ROS workspace